 |Carmarthen West and Pembrokeshire South||CON||Simon Hart||Dyfed (Wales)|

-|Chelsea and Fulham||CON||Greg Hands||Hammersmith and Fulham (North London)|
+|Chelsea and Fulham||CON||Greg Hands||Hammersmith and Fulham (London)|

 |Cornwall North||CON||Scott Mann||Cornwall (South West)|